servicosgovbr/manual-roteiro-integracao-login-unico/index.rst

 ..
-Roteiro de Integração do Brasil Cidadão documentation master file, created by sphinx-quickstart on Mon Feb 18 09:35:23 2019.
+Roteiro de Integração do Brasil Cidadão master file, created by sphinx-quickstart on Mon Feb 18 09:35:23 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.